 Be sure to get out and have a little fun exploring, too.
 Stroll through the open-air street party that is Carnaval Court at Harrah's, or let out a few screams riding the roller coaster at New York-New York.
-The new LINQ Promenade + Experience entertainment and shopping street meanders between the The LINQ Hotel + Experience and Flamingo Hotel.
-With new restaurants, shops and performance venues, this family-friendly destination will soon be home to the High-Roller Observation Wheel.
+The LINQ Promenade + Experience entertainment and shopping street meanders between the The LINQ Hotel + Experience and Flamingo Hotel.
+With plenty of restaurants, shops and performance venues, this family-friendly destination is also home to the High-Roller Observation Wheel.

 There's so much to do in Las Vegas besides gaming, but if this is your first time in town, you almost have to play a little.
 Many hotels offer free lessons for novices - the Golden Nugget among them.
 While you're downtown, check out the assortment of restaurants and bars that make up the Fremont East District and the new Container Park, made entirely of shipping containers; and be sure to drop by the historic El Cortez and the all-new elegant Downtown Grand hotel.